-- Identification of historical and/or existing in-situ data in the area - Identification of all existing methodologies to measure Sea Ice Thickness (SIT), Free Board (FB) and Snow Depth (SD). - Cross-calibration between satellite altimeters Sentinel-3A and Sentinel-3B but also CryoSat (88°N/S), ICESat-2 (88°N/S), SARAL/AltiKa (81.5°N/S) and upcoming SWOT (78°N/S). - Support to R&D for ground processing (and/or processing Baseline) evolution - Evaluation of new measurement methodologies for Fiducial Reference Measurement (FRM)
+- Identification of all existing methodologies to measure Sea Ice Thickness (SIT), FreeBoard (FB) and Snow Depth (SD). - Cross-calibration between satellite altimeters Sentinel-3A and Sentinel-3B but also CryoSat (88°N/S), ICESat-2 (88°N/S), SARAL/AltiKa (81.5°N/S) and SWOT (78°N/S), as well as other synergy missions like Sentinel-6. - Support to R&D for ground processing (and/or processing Baseline) evolution - Evaluation of new measurement methodologies for Fiducial Reference Measurement (FRM)